LD4P/rdf-classify/README.md

 # Sinopia RDF Classification
 Source code and data repository for a [Tensorflow][TF] project that builds various models for classifying the Sinopia resource template from an incoming RDF graph of an entity.
 A 2020 [presentation]() .

 The **problem** this project attempts to solve is to replace the manually classification that is now required in Sinopia when importing third-party RDF from sources such as the Library of Congress [Works][LOC_WORKS] and [Instances][LOC_INSTANCES], [Wikidata][WIKIDATA], or the Sinopia cohort's converted Share-VDE MARC-to-BIBFRAME RDF.
+This fine-grained classification of incoming RDF by Sinopia's existing resource templates.

 Open source under the [Apache 2 license](https://www.apache.org/licenses/LICENSE-2.0.txt).
 Models and data are made available under the Open Database License: http://opendatacommons.org/licenses/odbl/1.0/.